cybozu-go/coil/docs/design.md

 This can be achieved by setting Service's [`spec.sessionAffinity`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#servicespec-v1-core) to `ClientIP`.

 Therefore, Coil creates a Service with `spec.sessionAffinity=ClientIP` for each NAT gateway.

+It's also notable that the session persistence is not required if you use this feature in conjunction with `Cilium kube-proxy replacement`.
+`Cilium` selects a backend for the service based on the flow hash, and the kernel picks source ports based on the flow hash of the encapsulated packet.
+It means that the traffic belonging to the same TCP connection from a NAT client to a router service is always sent to the same Pod.

 ### Auto-scaling with HPA